HRA Calculator

 Q Can I claim HRA if the landlord refuses to give his PAN?

 If the annual rent exceeds Rs.
 1,00,000 and the landlord refuses to give his PAN, then you cannot claim HRA for the rent paid in excess of Rs.
 1,00,000/- and your employer will deduct the TDS accordingly.
-Therefore, discussing this with your landlord before taking the house on rent is advisable.
-However, you can claim the benefit of rent paid at the time of filing your return if the payment of rent can be substantiated to the income tax officers if required.
+Therefore, discussing this with your landlord before taking the house for rent is advisable.
+However, you can claim the benefit of rent paid at the time of filing of your return if the payment of rent can be substantiated to the income tax officers if required.
 Need a CA opinion?
 Contact Now!

 Q I stay in a rented house, but I also own a house.
 Can I claim an HRA exemption?

 For claiming HRA, there is no requirement that you should not own a house.
-If you reside in a rented property, then you can claim an exemption even if you own a house (in the same city or a different city).
+If you reside in a rented property, then you can claim an exemption even if you own a house (in the same city or in a different city).

 Q Is it possible to claim HRA as well as home loan tax benefits?